syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Drawing-Objects.md

 Linked objects remain as a separate files.
 When the file is opened in another machine, then linked object should be in the same location as created.

-The following sample code illustrates how to linking an OLE Object to an Excel document.
+The following sample code illustrates how to link an OLE Object to an Excel document.

 {% tabs %}